Nassau County Sexual Abuse Lawyer

 This means that a survivor can sue for compensation related to their injuries, including for medical and therapy bills, lost wages or lost future earnings, and pain and suffering.
 If you want to learn more, contact a Nassau County sexual abuse lawyer today.
 An experienced lawyer can discuss your options, and help you seek justice in civil court.
 En Español.

-Suing for Sexual Abuse and Related Misconduct
+Suing for Sexual Abuse and Related Misconduct in Nassau County

 Sexual abuse is a specific criminal offense in New York.
 There are three degrees of sexual abuse, with first-degree sexual abuse being the most serious charge.
 People are charged with sexual abuse if they intentionally subject another person to sexual contact.